Sibtain Khan: Political career

 He ran for the seat of the Provincial Assembly of the Punjab as a candidate of the PML(Q) from PP-46 (Mianwali-IV) in the 2008 Punjab provincial election but was unsuccessful.
 He received 27,319 votes and lost the seat to Muhammad Feroz Joya, an independent candidate.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-46 (Mianwali-IV) in the 2013 Punjab provincial election.
 He received 53,110 votes and defeated Muhammad Feroz Joya, a candidate of the PML(N).

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of the PTI from PP-88 (Mianwali-IV) in the 2018 Punjab provincial election.
 He received 56,016 votes and defeated Muhammad Feroz Joya, a candidate of the PML(N).

 On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar without any ministerial portfolio.
-On 29 August 2018, he was appointed as Provincial Minister of Punjab for Forestry, Wildlife and Fisheries.
+On 29 August 2018, he was appointed Provincial Minister of Punjab for Forestry, Wildlife and Fisheries.

-In January 2020, he was reappointed as Provincial Minister of Punjab for Forestry, Wildlife and Fisheries.
+In January 2020, he was reappointed Provincial Minister of Punjab for Forestry, Wildlife and Fisheries.

 On 27 July 2022, the PTI nominated him for the role of Speaker of the Provincial Assembly of Punjab, which was vacated due to the election of former Speaker Chaudhry Pervaiz Elahi to the chief ministership.
 The election for the post of Speaker was conducted on 29 July 2022, in which he was successful.
 He received 185 votes for the post, while his opponent, Malik Saif ul Malook Khokhar of the PML(N), received 175 votes.